matrix-org/sliding-sync/api.md

           "timeline_limit": 50
       },
-      // empty object will use the same request params as the list subscription "!sub2:bar": {}
+      // empty object will use the same request params as the list subscription
+      // TODO: which in a multi-list API?
+[0] not particularly clear.
+      "!sub2:bar": {}
   },
   // if the client was already subscribed to this room, this is how you unsub